timusri/elixir-for-platform-engineering/projects/log_stream_processor/README.md

 # Log Stream Processor

-A production-ready real-time log processing pipeline built with GenStage and Flow.
-Process logs from multiple sources, apply transformations, and route to various destinations.
+A production-ready real-time log processing pipeline built with GenStage and Flow for platform observability.
+Process logs from multiple sources, apply transformations, and route to various destinations - essential for platform monitoring and SLO tracking.

 ## 🎯 Learning Objectives